Your Handy Guide To YA's Best Fantasy Epics

 In a way, YA fantasy offers a chance to rewrite history, in addition to letting imaginations soar.
 Through the lens of these YA fantasy books, history is suddenly a place full of young women who take the reins of their own story (and cause major world events to unfold); a place where magic is within reach.
 The same goes for fairy tale retellings, which often put a twist on the conventional understanding of the myth or give more depth to woman characters.

-We worked with our friends at Goodreads to gather a mix of the most popular YA fantasy series (you know, the kind with page-long glowing recommendations on Goodreads and die-hard fans) as well as new releases of 2019, many of which refashion history.
+We gathered a mix of the most popular YA fantasy series (you know, the kind with page-long glowing recommendations on Goodreads and die-hard fans) as well as new releases of 2019, many of which refashion history.